Saturday, February 1, 2025

 Angie and I shared the Charcuteries & Formages fins du Terroir – Pour 2 at the 1608 Bistro

 Christmas Eve: the high temperature was only in the mid-teens, but without wind it was very bearable, one can almost say that it was pleasant.
-The old aphorism, “There is no such thing as bad weather, lonely bad clothes,” applies.
+The old aphorism, “There is no such thing as bad weather, only bad clothes,” applies.
 Brief stop at Second Cup Café in Place D’Youville.
 Shopping for food and snacks at Metro Plus.
 I felt like we were cheating a little because I already felt at home at the Richelieu, a smaller, more intimate grocery store near our hotel.
 We walked through interesting neighborhoods, while Miranda and Liam played in the snow.
 We bought bread at Boulangerie artisanale Epi-Fanny (Rue Saint-Jean).
 In the afternoon, walk to the Plains of Abraham, where famous battle between the French and British colonial forces took place in 1759, to see the Saint Lawrence River.
 Dinner at Sapristi…bistro bar, a popular Italian place near St. Jean Gate.

 Christmas Day: Breakfast buffet at the hotel, continuing conversation about ground cherries.
 Walk on the Plains of Abraham, overlooking the Saint Lawrence River.
 Dinner at the Cochon Dingue (1614 Rue Saint-Jean) with French Canadian Cream Pie.